wilmix8/SEE2/README.md

 JAUF.
 SEE2  is   SLING PART2.....

-and it has latest technologies like
+and it has latest sub  modules  like

 JC , Jeb, JShell, JSync, JSLASH, ODollar, Oplus,

-Tdollar,Wsharp, A$, WHTML, Petal, wplus,
+ WHTML, Petal,

 VJAVA, VSLASH ,and GJAVA.

- SLING is called as a "SKY Technology";  since  it  has  many  latest  technologies.
+ SLING is called as a "SKY  Programming  Language";  since  it  has  many  latest P.L  and  frameworks.

+The  difference   between    JDollar  and  SLing  part2 is

+JDollar  Part2  consists  of   framework  and  langauages

+but   SLing Part2  consists of  only  frameworks.

-THE LIST OF Latest technologies with Merits
+THE LIST OF Latest Frameoworks with Merits
 =============================================

 1) JAUF -> Userfriendly and GUI Design